Contact Us

 The Air Force Research Laboratory has released a draft solicitation for its AFRL Multiple Award Contract (AMAC), an indefinite-delivery/indefinite-quantity vehicle designed to streamline science and technology acquisitions across AFRL and the U.S. Space Force (GovTribe, 2026).
 The scope is broad: data science, modeling and simulation, advanced manufacturing, technology development, experimentation, and technology transition, spanning five technical domains — air, space, cyberspace and electronic warfare, cross-cutting technologies, and basic research.

 Why it matters for small firms: AMAC is expected to include awards through both unrestricted and small business pools, and could become a significant long-term R&D vehicle (GovTribe, 2026).
 Draft solicitation phases are exactly when smaller companies have leverage — this is the window to submit capability feedback, shape evaluation criteria through comments, and begin teaming conversations with primes who will need small business partners.
+As we explain in our walkthrough of the federal procurement lifecycle, the pre-solicitation stage is where influence is highest and competition is lowest.
 Once the final RFP drops, the firms that engaged early hold the advantage.

 Coast Guard Administrative Support: A Classic 8(a) Play